 Before the Industrial Revolution, even as far back as the 1600s BC, cultures like the Mesoamericans would use natural flexible materials, such as rubber, to create figurines, bands, and balls.
+These materials had similar properties to plastics in both physical characteristics and what they were used for.

-Later, plastic was developed for electrical wire insulation, film for photography and motion pictures, records, and telephones.
+Later on, plastic was developed for electrical wire insulation, film for photography and motion pictures, records, and telephones.
 With each decade came new classifications of plastics by using different chemicals.

 Plastics in War and Beyond